ashleysally00/Uttarakhand-Land-Surface-Temperature-LST-Analysis-Using-GEE/Interview-with-wildfire-PIO.md

-# Interview with a Wildfire Public Information Officer and Volunteer Firefighter, Redding, California (11/24/2024)
+# Interview with Wildfire Public Information Officer and Volunteer Firefighter, Redding, California (11/24/2024)

 I interviewed a wildfire Public Information Officer and volunteer firefighter in Redding, California, to get background information on the most useful types of data to collect when developing a machine learning-based wildfire prediction tool, with a focus on wildfire spread.